This privacy notice explains what data China Dialogue Trust collects on the use of its websites. It applies to information about:

-We will maintain records relevant to employee performance, training and development and which are necessary to enable us to fulfil the contractual obligations to staff as employees including:
+We will maintain such records relevant to employee performance, training and development as are necessary to fulfil the contractual obligations to staff, including:

 Personal data that may be required to provide reference requests will also be retained after your employment finishes.

-If you are employed by China Dialogue Trust, your details will be provided to Xero, our accounting software, and our bank in order to process your pay.
-Paid employees’ details employed before 1st April 2018 will also have been shared with MoneySoft Payroll Manager, which was used to process staff payroll prior to that date.
-The information shared will be your name, date of birth, address, bank details, National Insurance number and salary.
-Likewise, eligible employees’ details will be provided to Aviva who are the administrators of China Dialogue Trust’s pension scheme.
+If you are employed by China Dialogue Trust, your details will be provided to Xero, our accounting software, and our bank in order to process your salary.
+Details of staff employed before 1st April 2018 will also have been shared with MoneySoft Payroll Manager, used to process staff payroll prior to that date.
+The information consists of name, date of birth, address, bank details, National Insurance number and salary.
+Likewise, eligible employees’ details will be provided to Aviva, the administrators of China Dialogue Trust’s pension scheme.
 The information shared will be your name, date of birth, address, National Insurance number and salary.

-We will also ask you to provide emergency contact details so that in the unlikely occurrence of a serious accident or emergency happening, we are able to inform family members or friends and can ensure you receive the support you may need in such an event.
+We will also ask for emergency contact details so that in the unlikely event of a serious accident or emergency, we can contact family members or friends to ensure you receive the support you may need.
 This information will be stored on our shared drive where only appropriate staff will be able to access it.
-It is not a contractual or legal requirement for us to hold this information and can only be stored with your explicit consent, given when you share the information with us.
-At any time, you can revoke this consent and the information will be deleted from our records.
+It is not a contractual or legal requirement for us to hold this information and we can only store it with your explicit consent, to be given when you provide the information.
+You can revoke this consent at any time and we will delete our records.
 This information will not be retained after your employment with China Dialogue Trust ends.

 Under the Data Protection Act 1998, you have rights as an individual which you can exercise in relation to the information we hold about you.